526

 Consistently top-ranked SIEM tools include Splunk Enterprise Security, IBM QRadar, Microsoft Sentinel, LogRhythm, and Securonix.
 Others often mentioned are Exabeam, Rapid7, Elastic Security, Sumo Logic, and OpenText ArcSight.

 Q3.
-What key features should I look for in a modern SIEM tool beyond basic log management?
+What key features should I look for in a modern SIEM tool?

 Beyond log management, look for UEBA (User and Entity Behavior Analytics), SOAR (Security Orchestration, Automation, and Response) capabilities, threat intelligence integration, and AI/ML for advanced detection.
 Cloud-native architecture is also increasingly important.